IcaliaLabs/guides/stack/git/README.md

 - Changes merged to master via “*Squash & Merge”*.
 ***
 ## 1.4.
-Git Commands you must master
+Git Features you must master
  ### Add
  Selects code changes to add to an upcoming commit.

- You can practice this command in this [katacoda scenario](https://www.katacoda.com/courses/git/1)
+ You can practice this command in the [katacoda scenario 1](https://www.katacoda.com/courses/git/1).

 ### 1.4.1.
 Commit
  Commit related code changes.

+ Recomendations:

 - Commit messages reflect intent.
 - Write [meaningful commit messages](https://about.futurelearn.com/blog/telling-stories-with-your-git-history/), don't just go simple and short.
 - Start your commit message with a present verb such as `Adds`, `Removes`, `Updates`.
 - Never track files specific to your local development machine.Some examples of this files are `.env`, `.DS_Store`, `.log`, etc.

+You can practice this command in  the [katacoda scenario 1](https://www.katacoda.com/courses/git/1) and [katacoda scenario 2](https://www.katacoda.com/courses/git/2).

+### Git branchs
+Branches are created based on another branch, generally master.
+The command git branch <new branch name> <starting branch> takes an existing branch and creates a separate branch to work in.
+At this point both branches are identical.

+You can practice this command in the [katacoda scenario 6](https://www.katacoda.com/courses/git/6)
 ### 1.4.2.
 Push
 Used to publish new local commits on a remote server.

-You can practice this command in this [katacoda scenario](https://www.katacoda.com/courses/git/3)
+You can practice this command in the [katacoda scenario 3](https://www.katacoda.com/courses/git/3)

 ### 1.4.3.
 Pull
  Used to bring changes from our branch at origin.

+Recomendations:
 - Change into the branch you want to update.
 - Don’t use “git pull” to merge code from other branches.
 - If you’re forced to specify the branch name with pull your’e doing it wrong - ask for help.

 ### 1.4.4.
 Merge and  how to manage conflicts
  Use it to bring up changes from other branches(most commonly, from “master”).

 #### 1.4.4.1.
 Merge Conflicts
+Recomendations:
  - Solving code conflicts is not a code reviewer’s responsibility!
  - However, you might ask for help when you get stuck.
- - VS Code is a great tool to resolve merge conflicts [VS Code git guide](https://code.visualstudio.com/Docs/editor/versioncontrol#_merge-conflicts). introduction
+ - VS Code is a great tool to resolve merge conflicts [VS Code git guide](https://code.visualstudio.com/Docs/editor/versioncontrol#_merge-conflicts).

+ You can practice this command in the [katacoda scenario 5](https://www.katacoda.com/courses/git/5).
 ### 1.4.5.
 Stash
  Saves uncommitted changes into a “drawer”, from which you can retrieve those later.

 - Used when you can’t pull from upstream because of conflicting uncommitted changes.
 - Also used when you can’t switch between branches because of conflicting uncommitted changes.

+You can learn git stash with the [Git stash guide](GIT_STASH.md).
 ### 1.4.6.
 Cherry-Pick
 Picks one or several commits from another branch into yours(useful when back-porting fixes from another branch).

+You can practice this command in the [katacoda scenario 8](https://www.katacoda.com/courses/git/10).
 ## Resources
 Here are some git advanced guides that can help you in your everyday workflow